dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 ### Expiration extension

 Most transferred domains will be extended the minimum required extension period.
-For example, `.com` domains will always be extended 1 year when they are transferred.
+For example, `.com` domains will always be extended one year when they are transferred.

 The price of this extension is included in the transfer fee.